gabrielalarenas-cloud/field-stories-to-donor-updates/02_storyboard_blueprint/storyboard_as_blueprint.md

 Premium dark-mode UI.
 Charcoal/navy background.
 Cyan-teal waveform paths.
 Frosted glass cards.
 Clean white text.
 Minimal and polished.

-Add as post-production overlay

-The value is not only translation.
+Add as post-production overlay: The value is not only translation.
 It is preserving meaning, tone, and trust across languages.
 ---

-Panel 7: Stakeholder Impact
+### Panel 7: Stakeholder Impact

 Story purpose